rusalka013/assessment_coffee/README.md

 # Calculating Coffee Servings from String Data

-Methods use to calculate Total Servings:
+Methods used to calculate Total Servings:

 Considering the complexity of the 'Title' column data and that it is not standardized (different terms used to descibe servings and boxes), I decided to proceed with using Python to parse through unique 'Title' values using regular expressions to retrieve keywords associated with servings and its numeric values.